tweag/pyfunflow/README.md

 # pyfunflow

-Declarative workflows in Python.
+Declarative composable typed workflows in Python.

 > [!WARNING]
-> This is a Proof of Concept, currently Work In Progress.
+> This is a proof of concept currently being worked on.

-## What are declarative workflows?
+> Do not use in production.

+> [!WARNING]
+> Please consider this a research project.
+> Its development may stop anytime without announcement or warning.

+## Why `pyfunflow`?

+### Declarative

-In most workflow libraries, you write your program as a sequence of implementations.
+In most workflow libraries, one writes their workflow as a sequence of _implementations_.
 For example in Airflow:

 ```python